-- 2.4.1 Paints and Coatings: There is ongoing maintenance painting on Platform Harvest.
+- 2.4.1 Paints and Coatings There is a maintenance painting program continuously in progress on Platform Hermosa.
 Pollution prevention measures are in effect; tarps are used to help create a more controlled environment and all solvents are recycled or properly disposed. - 2.4.2 Solvent Usage: Solvents not used for surface coating thinning may be used on the platform for daily operations.
-Usage include cold solvent degreasing and wipe cleaning with rags.
+Usages include cold solvent degreasing and wipe cleaning with rags.